Repeat Performance in Brazil? When a Booming Currency Compounds Stock Gains

 The chart below shows a real-world example of a currency’s power to supercharge returns…

-A repeat performance is underway in Brazil right now.
-Over the last two years, the iShares MSCI Brazil Index ETF (NYSE: EWZ) has produced a total return of more than 180% in U.S. dollar terms.
+I believe a repeat performance is underway in Brazil right now.
+Over the last two years, the iShares MSCI Brazil Index ETF (NYSE: EWZ) has produced a total return of more than 180% in U.S. dollar terms, according to Bloomberg.
 A big chunk of that gain has come from the appreciation of the Brazilian real against the value of the U.S. dollar…

 If this trend continues, the Brazilian stock market could deliver truly spectacular gains over the next few years.
 To give a sense of the market’s potential, this chart shows the performance of Brazilian stocks during the last two years alongside the performance of these stocks between 2004 and 2008…